dptech-corp/Uni-MOF/README.md

 Uni-MOF's data
 ------------------------------
-Code and model weights will be released soon.
+Code and model weights will be released continuously.

 <!-- Uni-MOF's data
 ------------------------------